 Individuals who experience hate crimes in a dwelling should call the local authorities, but they should also reach out to their local fair housing organization or the National Fair Housing Alliance.
-The Fair Housing Act's criminal section provides victims of certain hate crimes at their place of dwelling.
+The "Fair Housing Act" has a criminal section that protects victims of certain hate crimes at their place of dwelling.

 Advocates working with distressed homeowners who believe they may have been victims of lending discrimination should encourage borrowers to submit mortgage complaints to the Consumer Financial Protection Bureau (CFPB).
 Individuals and advocates may submit mortgage complaints by visiting www.consumerfinance.gov or by calling 855-411-CFPB (2372).
-Non-English speakers can receive information and submit mortgage complaints in any one of 200 languages by calling the CFPB.
+Non-English speakers can receive information and submit mortgage complaints in 200 languages by calling the CFPB.